Assessment Interest Group

 - Provide a mechanism for sharing best practices and expertise among members

 - Identify at least one TEDSIG member to be appointed to the ALAO Conference Planning Committee to represent TEDSIG.
-The Interest Group Coordinator may serve this this capacity.
+The Interest Group Coordinator may serve in this capacity.

 Technical, electronic and digital services librarians and support staff in Ohio libraries and counterparts in the non-profit and private sectors, who are members of ALAO, are welcome to participate in TEDSIG.

-A Co-Chair will be elected in February from among TEDSIG participants.
+A Co-Chair will be elected annually from among TEDSIG participants.
 Co-Chairs serve staggered two-year terms.

 ALAO and TEDSIG sponsor the annual TEDDY Award, which recognizes and honors significant contributions by ALAO members to the technical, electronic and digital services fields.